 - Connecting piping Legislation.
 Make all piping connections in accordance with the applicable legislation and the instructions in the "Installation" chapter, respecting the water inlet and outlet. - Connecting piping Force.
 Do NOT use excessive force when connecting the piping.
 Deformation of the piping can cause malfunctioning of the unit. - Connecting piping Tools.
 Only use appropriate tooling to handle brass, which is a soft material.
 If NOT, pipes will get damaged. - Connecting piping Air, moisture, dust.
 If air, moisture or dust gets into the circuit, problems may occur.
 To prevent this: - ONLY use clean pipes. - Hold the pipe end downwards when removing burrs. - Cover the pipe end when inserting it through a wall, to prevent dust and/or particles from entering the pipe. - Use a decent thread sealant to seal connections. - When using non-brass metallic piping, make sure to insulate both materials from each other to prevent galvanic corrosion. - Because brass is a soft material, use appropriate tooling for connecting the water circuit.
-Inappropriate tooling will cause damage to the pipes. - Closed circuit.
+Inappropriate tooling will cause damage to the pipes. - Insulation.
+Insulate up to the base of the heat exchanger. - Freeze.
+Protect against freezing. - Closed circuit.
 Use the indoor unit ONLY in a closed water system.
-Using the system in an open water system will lead to excessive corrosion. - Glycol.
-For safety reasons, it is NOT allowed to add any kind of glycol to the water circuit. - Piping length.
+Using the system in an open water system will lead to excessive corrosion.

+- Piping length.
 It is recommended to avoid long runs of piping between the storage tank and the hot water end point (shower, bath,...) and to avoid dead ends. - Piping diameter.
 Select the water piping diameter in relation to the required water flow and the available external static pressure of the pump.
-See "17 Technical data" [> 305] for the external static pressure curves of the indoor unit - Water flow.
+See "16 Technical data" [> 273] for the external static pressure curves of the indoor unit. - Water flow.
 You can find the minimum required water flow for indoor unit operation in the following table.
 In all cases, this flow needs to be guaranteed.
 When the flow is lower, the indoor unit will stop operation and display error 7H.